 - Insignificant or minor offense

-I will also address the most frequently asked questions that arise in a retail theft case.
+I also address the most frequently asked questions when the police charge you with retail theft in Bucks County.

 Retail Store Security Evidence is Often Unreliable

-The security methods and identification procedures used by retail security employees are often unreliable and can be aggressively challenged in court.
-Despite this, many retail chains will actively pursue criminal prosecutions against any individuals suspected of shoplifting merchandise from their stores.
+Store loss prevention employees are not trained to accurately identify persons committing shoplifting crimes.
+Despite this, many retail chains will actively pursue criminal prosecutions against innocent individuals suspected of shoplifting merchandise from their stores.

-A growing trend in retail theft prevention is the use of artificial intelligence (AI), which is often referred to as machine intelligence.
-Most retail stores have AI software added to store security cameras, traditional store registers and self-checkout machines.
+A growing trend in retail theft prevention is using artificial intelligence (AI), often referred to as machine intelligence.
+Furthermore, most retail stores have AI software added to store security cameras, traditional store registers, and self-checkout machines.
 Additionally, the AI software is programmed to analyze suspicious activity by a shopper based on more than different behavioral cues.

 Is AI Retail Theft Technology Always Accurate?

-No. In many cases, the AI software will alert store personnel through an app if a shopper demonstrates suspicious activity based on the program’s pre-set algorithm.
-Unfortunately, the artificial intelligence software is not 100% accurate.
-As a consequence, the artificial intelligence software does not have the capability to detect human error or other lawful, innocent explanations for suspicious behavior cues.
+No. The AI software will often alert store personnel through an app if a shopper demonstrates suspicious activity based on the program’s pre-set algorithm.
+Unfortunately, artificial intelligence software is not 100% accurate.
+Consequently, artificial intelligence software does not detect human error or other lawful, innocent explanations for suspicious behavior cues.